KseniaJuravel/B.tabaci_salivary_glands/README.md

 # B.tabaci_salivary_glands

-In this work you can find the codes and explanations for the possibilty to find differentially expressed cathepsin B and L genes from figures 5 and 6 in the salivary glandsof the whitefly *Bemisia tabaci* (Gennadius) (Hemiptera: Aleyrodidae) MEAM1.
+In this work you can find the codes and explanations for the possibilty to find differentially expressed cathepsin B and L genes from figures 5 and 6 in the salivary glands of the whitefly *Bemisia tabaci* (Gennadius) (Hemiptera: Aleyrodidae) MEAM1.

 The SRA*** files where obtained from:
 1. RNAseq of salivary glands